30 Apr Dehydration and Muscle Recovery: Why Our Muscles Need Proper Hydration

 This is why we are likely to feel more tired and workout less intensely when dehydrated.
 It’s also one of the reasons why the world’s most elite athletes focus on staying well hydrated.

-Muscle Recovery Essential for Muscle Growth
+Muscle Recovery Essential for Muscular Growth

 Dehydration not only lowers our athletic performance, but can also impair our muscles in other ways.
 Just as our cells need water and electrolytes during a workout, they also need water and electrolytes after workouts (especially intense exercises) to perform a process called muscle protein synthesis.